Offer apps in multiple currencies

 If you're in a location that supports merchant registration, you can offer apps in multiple currencies through the Google Play Developer Console.

-If you make an app available in locations that supports a local currency, Google Play customers will only see the app for sale in that currency.
-Customers will be charged in their local currency, but payment will be issued in the currency set in your Google Payments Merchant Center account.
+If you make an app available in a location that supports a local currency, Google Play customers will see the app offered in that currency.
+Customers will be charged in their local currency, but payment will be issued in the currency set in your Play Developer Console.

-All funds collected will be converted to the currency of your Google Payments Merchant Center account and payment will be issued to your bank account in that currency.
-Payments will be in one currency only.
-You cannot select the payment currency or receive payment in a currency that does not match the currency of your Google account or your domestic bank account.
+Payment will be issued to your bank account in the currency that matches your payments profile.
+You can't select the payment currency or receive payment in a currency other than the currency associated with your Google account or your domestic bank account.